HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters: Fine-grained Heterogeneous Inter-op Parallel Strategy Planner

-where the first term captures the cost of a single microbatch (forward and backward through all $S$ stages), and the second term accounts for the remaining $(B-1)$ microbatches, dominated by the slowest stage with latency $t_{\max} = \max_{1 \le j \le S} t_j$.
+where the first term captures the cost of a single microbatch (the total time for a forward and backward pass through all $S$ stages).
+Under the condition $c_i \le t_{\max}$, the H-1F1B scheduling strategy derived in §~\ref{section:4} ensures that the steady phase remains free of communication bubbles.
+Consequently, the second term accounts for the remaining $(B-1)$ microbatches, which are limited by the slowest stage with latency $t_{\max} = \max_{1 \le j \le S} t_j$.
+A strategy consists of a sequence of $S$ contiguous stages and their corresponding submesh assignments.